Travel The World

 Brazillian Carnival in Rio: Street Party or Sambadrome?

-The traditional Desfile, or parade, takes place in the Sambadrome—the samba stadium where top samba schools showcase their elaborate performances.
-It’s a stunning spectacle, but tickets can be expensive, and you might be sitting far from the action.
+The traditional Desfile, or parade, takes place in the Sambadrome—the samba stadium where top samba schools showcase their elaborate performances after practicing yearlong.
+It’s a stunning spectacle, but tickets can be super expensive, and you might be sitting far from the action.

 Rio’s Carnival is a bit shorter, with about four days of samba school competitions and a few extra days for the final show.

-My favorite is the LGBTQ bloco, which rolls through Copacabana.
+There are different blocos that host parties with artists and fun themes.
+My favorite is the LGBTQ+ bloco, which rolls through Copacabana.
 It’s vibrant, colorful, and an absolute must-see.
+In any case, no matter where you go, you’ll find a party.

 Just remember, Carnival takes place during the day, but the party continues into the night.
 Here’s everything you need to know about Rio’s nightlife.